ChuChuIgbokwe/DeepReinforcementLearningNanodegree/p3_collab-compet/Report.md

     source activate drlnd
     jupyter-notebook
 ```
+* Navigate to the p3_collab-compet folder
+* You should have your unity environment extracted already in the same folder
 * To train the agent ,
     * Go the p3_collab-compet folder and open Tennis.ipynb
-    * In the kernel tab change to a drlnd kernel
+    * In the kernel tab change the kernel to a drlnd kernel
     * In the kernel tab, click on Restart & Run All
+    * This will train the agent

 ### Learning Algorithm